Key takeaways

 The Efficiency Question

-In swimming, the tradeoff is visible and precise.
-Michael Phelps — the most decorated Olympian in history, with 23 gold medals across four Games — built a breathing pattern that most coaches would call unconventional: in butterfly, he breathes every stroke rather than every other stroke, because — as his coach Bob Bowman explained — "he just has a better rhythm when he breathes every stroke."
-[8] The pattern was calibrated to him specifically, but the principle is universal: the right breathing pattern is the one that costs the least and delivers the most.
-In sprint freestyle events, Phelps would hold his breath for the final 25 meters — prioritizing position and stroke mechanics over oxygen in the moments when fractions of seconds decided everything.
+In swimming, the tradeoff is visible.
+Michael Phelps — the most decorated Olympian in history, with 23 gold medals across four Games — built a breathing pattern that many coaches would call unconventional: in butterfly, he breathed every stroke rather than every other stroke because, as his coach Bob Bowman explained, "he just has a better rhythm when he breathes every stroke."
+[10] The pattern was calibrated to him specifically, but the principle is universal: the right breathing pattern is the one that costs the least and delivers the most.
+In sprint freestyle events, Phelps would hold his breath for the final 25 meters, prioritizing position and stroke mechanics over another inhale when fractions of seconds decided everything.

-Katie Ledecky — nine-time Olympic medalist and the most dominant distance swimmer in the history of women's sport — takes a different kind of precision to her breathing.
+Katie Ledecky applies a different kind of precision.
 She breathes every two strokes and positions her head so that often only one goggle clears the surface.
 She breathes inside her own bow wave — the pocket of lower-pressure water that forms ahead of her as she moves — which means her head barely moves, her hips stay level, and almost no energy is lost to rotation.
-[9] It is a refined technique built over years of deliberate attention to something most swimmers barely think about.
+[11] This is not abstract wellness.
+It is movement economy.

-Caeleb Dressel — the American sprint swimmer who won five gold medals at the Tokyo Olympics — carries it to its logical limit.
-In the 50m and 100m sprints, he doesn't breathe in the final 25 yards at all.
-[10] A fully controlled breath hold, in competition, at peak exertion.
-The technique is legal, intentional, and the product of knowing exactly how his body responds to oxygen debt — because he has trained that response extensively.
+Caeleb Dressel carries the same idea to its limit.
+In the 50m and 100m sprints, he does not breathe in the final 25 yards at all.
+[12] A controlled breath hold, in competition, at peak exertion.
+The technique is legal, intentional, and only useful because he knows exactly how his body responds to oxygen debt.

-Nasal breathing at marathon pace is possible because the nose is not a liability — it's an underused asset.
+Nasal breathing at marathon pace is possible because the nose is not a liability.
+It is an underused training constraint.
 The nasal passages produce nitric oxide, which dilates the airways and improves how efficiently oxygen transfers into the bloodstream.
-[23] Nasal breathing also demands higher CO₂ tolerance: because airflow is more restricted than through the mouth, CO₂ builds slightly faster, and the body must learn to stay calm under that pressure without triggering the panic response.
-[24] Over time, that adaptation changes how efficiently you breathe at any intensity.
+[13] Nasal breathing also demands higher CO₂ tolerance: because airflow is more restricted than through the mouth, CO₂ builds slightly faster, and the body must learn to stay calm under that pressure instead of triggering panic breathing.
+[14] Over time, that adaptation changes how efficiently you breathe at any intensity.

 The science